paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-006-the-analysis-of-regulatory-functions.md

 (a) This order supplements but does not supersede the requirements contained in Executive Orders 13198 [set out above] and 13199 [3 U.S.C. note prec.
 101] of January 29, 2001.

-(b) The agencies shall coordinate with the White House Office of Faith-Based and Neighborhood Partnerships concerning the implementation of this order.
+(b) The agencies shall coordinate with theWhite House Faith Office concerning the implementation of this order.

 (c) Nothing in this order shall be construed to require an agency to take any action that would impair the conduct of foreign affairs or the national security.

 Sec.
 6. Responsibilities of Executive Departments and Agencies.
 All executive departments and agencies (agencies) shall:

-(a) designate an agency employee to serve as the liaison and point of contact with the White House Office of Faith-Based and Neighborhood Partnerships; and
+(a) designate an agency employee to serve as the liaison and point of contact with the White House Faith Office; and

-(b) cooperate with the White House Office of Faith-Based and Neighborhood Partnerships and provide such information, support, and assistance to the White House Office of Faith-Based and Neighborhood Partnerships as it may request, to the extent permitted by law.
+(b) cooperate with the White House Faith Office and provide such information, support, and assistance to the White House Faith Office as it may request, to the extent permitted by law.

 Sec.
 7. Judicial Review.

 This order is intended only to improve the internal management of the executive branch, and it is not intended to, and does not, create any right or benefit, substantive or procedural, enforceable at law or in equity by a party against the United States, its agencies, or entities, its officers, employees or agents, or any person.

+[Section 2(a) of Ex.
+Ord.
+14205, which directed amendment of Ex.
+Ord.
+13279, set out above, by substituting “White House Faith Office” for “White House Office of Faith-Based and Community Initiatives” wherever appearing, was executed by substituting “White House Faith Office” for “White House Office of Faith-Based and Neighborhood Partnerships”, to reflect the probable intent of the President and the intervening amendment by Ex.
+Ord.
+No. 14015.]

 #### Ex.
 Ord.
 No. 13280.
 Responsibilities of the Department of Agriculture and the Agency for International Development With Respect to Faith-Based and Community Initiatives
 Ex.
 Ord.
 No. 13280, Dec.
 12, 2002, 67 F.R.
 77145, as amended by Ex.
 Ord.
 No. 13831, § 2(a), May 3, 2018, 83 F.R.
 20715; Ex.
 Ord.
 No. 14015, § 5(a), Feb.
 14, 2021, 86 F.R.
-10008, provided:
+10008; Ex.
+Ord.
+No. 14205, § 2(a), Feb.
+7, 2025, 90 F.R.
+9499, provided:

 By the authority vested in me as President by the Constitution and the laws of the United States of America, and in order to help the Federal Government coordinate a national effort to expand opportunities for faith-based and other community organizations and to strengthen their capacity to better meet social needs in America’s communities, it is hereby ordered as follows:

 Section 1.
-Establishment of Centers for Faith-Based and Neighborhood Partnerships at the Department of Agriculture and the Agency for International Development. (a) The Secretary of Agriculture and the Administrator of the Agency for International Development shall each establish within their respective agencies a Center for Faith-Based and Neighborhood Partnerships (Center).
+Establishment of Centers for Faith at the Department of Agriculture and the Agency for International Development. (a) The Secretary of Agriculture and the Administrator of the Agency for International Development shall each establish within their respective agencies a Center for Faith (Center).

-(b) Each of these Centers shall be supervised by a Director, appointed by the agency head in consultation with the White House Office of Faith-Based and Neighborhood Partnerships (White House Office of Faith-Based and Neighborhood Partnerships).
+(b) Each of these Centers shall be supervised by a Director, appointed by the agency head in consultation with the White House Faith Office (White House Faith Office) [sic].

 (c) Each agency shall provide its Center with appropriate staff, administrative support, and other resources to meet its responsibilities under this order.

 (d) Each Center shall begin operations no later than 45 days from the date of this order.

 Sec.
-2. Purpose of Executive Branch Centers for Faith-Based and Neighborhood Partnerships.
+2. Purpose of Executive Branch Centers for Faith.
 The purpose of the agency Centers will be to coordinate agency efforts to eliminate regulatory, contracting, and other programmatic obstacles to the participation of faith-based and other community organizations in the provision of social services.

 Sec.
-3. Responsibilities of the Centers for Faith-Based and Neighborhood Partnerships.
+3. Responsibilities of the Centers for Faith.
 Each Center shall, to the extent permitted by law:

-(a) conduct, in coordination with the White House Office of Faith-Based and Neighborhood Partnerships, an agency-wide audit to identify all existing barriers to the participation of faith-based and other community organizations in the delivery of social services by the agency, including but not limited to regulations, rules, orders, procurement, and other internal policies and practices, and outreach activities that either facially discriminate against or otherwise discourage or disadvantage the participation of faith-based and other community organizations in Federal programs;
+(a) conduct, in coordination with the White House Faith Office, an agency-wide audit to identify all existing barriers to the participation of faith-based and other community organizations in the delivery of social services by the agency, including but not limited to regulations, rules, orders, procurement, and other internal policies and practices, and outreach activities that either facially discriminate against or otherwise discourage or disadvantage the participation of faith-based and other community organizations in Federal programs;

 (b) coordinate a comprehensive agency effort to incorporate faith-based and other community organizations in agency programs and initiatives to the greatest extent possible;